-Homework is given every two weeks, and will build on the learning that has taken place in the lesson.
+Homework is given every week, and will build on the learning that has taken place in the lesson.
 Resources and Assessment tasks are available via Moodle.
-Homework is assessed through BUILD marks, whilst formal assessments receive a levelled grade.
+Homework is assessed through O.G.S.R.I marks, whilst formal assessments receive a levelled grade.